jhsware/inferno-animation/README.md

 # inferno-animation

 Library to animate Inferno components on mount and dismount.
+Also supports cross-fade, where height and/or width animates from source size to target size.

-It allows you to animate all css-properties including width and height using css-animations.
+This lib allows you to animate all css-properties including width and height using css-animations.
 Timeouts are automatically calculated based on the provided CSS rules.

 You can use it by adding the animation helpers to `componentDidMount` and `componentWillUnmoun` or by wrapping your component in the `<Animated />` component.

 In lists, unlike `ReactTransitionGroup`, you need to wrap every item to animate them.

+To perform a crossfade you wrap the components you want to crossfade between in a '<CrossFade />' component.
+Note: you can only cross-fade between single components, to cross-fade lists you need to wrap them in a container.

 Currently tested on Chrome/FF/Safari (latest) on Mac, but target is IE10+.